 MUSC Foster Care Support Clinic (FCSC)

 The Foster Care Support Clinic (FCSC) is a medical home serving children who have an open case with the Department of Social Services (DSS) or who have been adopted.
-The Clinic is a partnership between the SC DSS and MUSC Children’s Hospital.
+The Clinic is a partnership between the SC DSS and MUSC Children’s Health.

 The FCSC provides primary care medical services using a patient centered medical home model established by the American Academy of Pediatrics.
 A Patient Centered Medical Home is a place where your child’s medical treatment is coordinated through his/her primary care doctor.
 As a patient centered medical home, we work on both the medical and non-medical needs of your child and family.
 We provide medical care for your child when and where they need it in a manner that you can understand.
 We follow and take care of your child, healthy and sick, from birth through high school.

 - Primary medical care including well child check-ups and sick visits

 - Coordination of sub-specialty medical visits, PT, OT, and ST services